 - Mother is HBsAg-negative: 1 dose within 24 hours of birth for all medically stable infants ≥2,000 grams.
-Infants <2,000 grams: Administer 1 dose at chronological age 1 month or hospital discharge. - Mother is HBsAg-positive: - Administer HepB vaccine and hepatitis B immune globulin (HBIG) (in separate limbs) within 12 hours of birth, regardless of birth weight.
-For infants <2,000 grams, administer 3 additional doses of vaccine (total of 4 doses) beginning at age 1 month. - Test for HBsAg and anti-HBs at age 9-12 months.
-If HepB series is delayed, test 1-2 months after final dose. - Mother's HBsAq status is unknown: - Administer HepB vaccine within 12 hours of birth, regardless of birth weight. - For infants <2,000 grams, administer HBIG in addition to HepB vaccine (in separate limbs) within 12 hours of birth.
+Infants <2,000 grams: Administer 1 dose at chronological age 1 month or hospital discharge (whichever is earlier and even if weight is still <2,000 grams). - Mother is HBsAg-positive: - Administer HepB vaccine and hepatitis B immune globulin (HBIG) (in separate limbs) within 12 hours of birth, regardless of birth weight.
+For infants <2,000 grams, administer 3 additional doses of vaccine (total of 4 doses) beginning at age 1 month.
+Test for HBsAg and anti-HBs at age 9-12 months.
+If HepB series is delayed, test 1-2 months after final dose.

+• Mother's HBsAg status is unknown:

+- Administer HepB vaccine within 12 hours of birth, regardless of birth weight. - For infants <2,000 grams, administer HBIG in addition to HepB vaccine (in separate limbs) within 12 hours of birth.
 Administer 3 additional doses of vaccine (total of 4 doses) beginning at age 1 month. - Determine mother's HBsAg status as soon as possible.
-If mother is HBsAg-positive, administer HBIG to infants ≥2,000 grams as soon as possible, but no later than 7 days of age.
+If mother is HBsAg-positive, administer HBIG to infants $\geq$ 2,000 grams as soon as possible, but no later than 7 days of age.